physimals/asl-docs/basil.rst

  - ``asl_reg`` - this tool is designed to assist in registration of (low resolution) ASL images to structural or standard brain images.
 The functionality of asl_reg is built into oxford_asl and Asl_gui.
- - ``asl_file`` - a command line tol for the manipulation of ASL data files that respects the normal structure of ASL data.
+ - ``asl_file`` - a command line tool for the manipulation of ASL data files, particulary designed to cope with the complex strcuture of interleaved lable and control images combined with muliple post-labeling delays.

 Further Reading
 ============